thalamicseg/hipsthomasdocker/README.md

 ```
 git clone https://github.com/thalamicseg/hipsthomasdocker.git
 ```
-In addition to convenient run scripts, this support repository also includes example T1 and WMn images and some color lookup tables.
+In addition to convenient run scripts, this support repository also includes example T1 and WMn images.

 ## Running